bsmg/beat-saber-community-wiki/faq.md

 Each time the game updates it is possible *(and very likely)* that your existing will stop working and need to be updated.
 The devs realized this, so when the game updates and you run it for the first time, everything in the `Plugins` folder is moved into the `Incompatible Plugins` folder. **Leave those plugins in there!**

-To get mods back, simply **run the mod manager again.**
+To get mods back, simply **run the installer again.**
-The mod manager only includes mods that have been confirmed to work on the latest version of the game!
+Both the modsaber installer and the mod manager only includes mods that have been confirmed to work on the latest version of the game!

-Get the mod manager from the [Beginners Guide](beginners-guide).
+Get the installer from [Beginners Guide](beginners-guide).

 ## How does the scoring system work in Beat Saber?